karllark/dust_extinction/docs/dust_extinction/references.rst

 The names of models use the paper where they were presented and are based on the author last name initials and year published.
 For papers with 3 or fewer authors, the initials of all the authors are used.
-For papers with 4 or more authors, only the initial of the 1st authors is used.
+For papers with 4 or more authors, only the initial of the 1st author is used.

 Model References
 ================